conan-io/conan-io.github.io/_posts/2021-05-10-New-conan-release-1-36.markdown

 specific packages from Conan builds."
 ---

-Conan 1.36 brings several significant enhancements, including a new property strategy for certain values in the `cpp_info` data structure, several different enhancements to `CMake` integration, a first-class mechanism for testing packages which are used as `build_requires`, and the ability to exclude specific packages from Conan builds.
+Conan 1.36 brings several significant enhancements, including several different enhancements to `CMake` integration, a new property strategy for certain values in the `cpp_info` data structure, a first-class mechanism for testing packages which are used as `build_requires`, and the ability to exclude specific packages from Conan builds.

-## New `cpp_info` property system

-One of the most significant features in this release is certainly the new `cpp_info` property system, so let's start with that.
-Of note, this new property system does not impact the core members of `cpp_info`, such as `includedirs`, `libdirs`, `libs`, etc. It only affects a few values, so please refer to the [documentation of the `cpp_info` attribute](https://docs.conan.io/en/latest/reference/conanfile/attributes.html?highlight=cpp_info#cpp-info) to understand the scope of this feature.

-The `cpp_info` attribute of `conanfile.py` is a cornerstone of Conan, was originally represented as a simple 2-dimensional dictionary-like object.
-This had the nice characteristic of being declarative, and limited the complexity of code in the Conan generators which would traverse it.
-However, in time, as-always, it's not our programming models which determine the complexity of a problem domain... the domain itself does.
-And, the complexity of dependency information in C and C++ has gradually overcome the simplicty of a simple dictionary.

-In time, more complex use cases came up, where recipe authors wanted to customize the output filenames of the generators, and on a per-generator basis, so `cpp_info` added a `filenames` member which was itself a dictionary:

-    self.cpp_info.filenames["cmake_find_package"] = "MyFileName"
-    self.cpp_info.filenames["cmake_find_package_multi"] = "MyFileName"

-Also, recipes authors wanted to support the unique abstraction of `components` in the `CMake` build system, so Conan extended `cpp_info` to support a similar
-notation:

-    self.cpp_info.components["mycomponent"].names["cmake_find_package"] = "mycomponent-name"
-    self.cpp_info.components["mycomponent"].names["cmake_find_package_multi"] = "mycomponent-name"

-Then came requests for a member called `build_modules`, and that also had to support per-component definitions, resulting in this syntax:

-    self.cpp_info.components["mycomponent"].build_modules.append(os.path.join("lib", "mypkg_bm.cmake"))

-As the complexity of this datastructure grew, it started to feel like we've exceeded the appropriate use of the dictionary model for multiple reasons.
-For example, there are multiple generators for the `CMake` build system, and we know that development teams create their own as well.
-In most cases like the examples above, authors want to set a value for "all `CMake*` generators".
-However, with the dictionary model above, the key name is the generator name, so users had to set values once for each known `CMake` generator, and that could really never scale or work well with custom generators.

-So, here is the new way to express the same information as the examples above, but in a way which does not suffer the problem described above:

-    self.cpp_info.set_property("cmake_file_name", "MyFileName")
-    self.cpp_info.components["mycomponent"].set_property("cmake_target_name", "mycomponent-name")
-    self.cpp_info.components["mycomponent"].set_property("cmake_build_modules", [os.path.join("lib", "mypkg_bm.cmake")])
-    self.cpp_info.components["mycomponent"].set_property("custom_name", "mycomponent-name", "custom_generator")

-The fundamental change is that the dictionary members for components can now have named properties, and the generators can query those properties if/when they need to add support for them.
-So, instead of defining `build_modules` once for each possible `CMake` generator, we define a `cmake_build_modules` property and any number of `CMake` generators can choose to add support for it, or ignore it if appropriate.

-In summary, this strategy makes the recipe more generic and less coupled to supporting specific generators, and puts the onus on the recipe authors to support known properties.
-Some built-in properties are already defined and used in current generators, but this strategy also supports completely arbitrary properties for custom-recipe and custom-generator use-cases.
-For that reason, we think this feature will see extensive use in enterprise package environments.

-## CMakeToolchain Enhancements
+## New CMake Integration Enhancements

 There were a number of `CMake`-related features in this release, but the ordering of the notes in the changelog is somewhat random.
 So, here is a summary of the all improvements and additions related to CMake integration:

+### CMakeDeps

+* Improved tracing by printing each declared target

 ### CMakeToolchain

-* New Extensibility model of "Blocks" replacing inheritance
+* New extensibility model of "Blocks" replacing inheritance
 * Support for setting any msvc toolset with any MSVC version
 * CMake Generator now automatically deduced from Compiler settings
 * Support for choosing Ninja CMake generator

-### CMakeDeps

-* Improved tracing by printing each declared target

-The new "Blocks" model for generators is probably the most significant of these changes, so we'll focus on that for this post.
+The new "Blocks" extensibility model used in the `CMakeToolchain` is probably the most significant of these changes, so we'll focus on that for this post.

 Since Conan was created, there has always been a number of outstanding requests from users to customize the outputs of generators.
 There have been a number of